gumaerc-testorg/cms.615-fall-2013/content/resources/cms-615f13-th.md

 file_size: 5313
 file_type: image/jpeg
 image_metadata:
-  caption: Detail of a screenshot of [The Cat and the Coup](http://www.thecatandthecoup.com/),
+  caption: Detail of a screenshot of {{% resource_link "244b6d90-ef6d-4d92-8096-714fc5abafeb"
-    a videogame by Peter Brinson and Kurosh ValaNejad.
+    "The Cat and the Coup" %}}, a videogame by Peter Brinson and Kurosh ValaNejad.
     (Used with permission.)
   credit: Used with permission.
   image-alt: The ghost of Mohammed Mossadegh shuffles sadly through a phantasmagoric
     protest of Persian bricolage.
 But where is his cat?